MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Windows_PowerShell_Compatibility.md

 When a module is imported into the `WinPSCompatSession` session, implicit remoting generates a proxy module in the user's `$env:Temp` directory and imports this proxy module into current PowerShell session.
-This allows PowerShell to detect that the module was loaded using Windows PowerShell Compatibility functionality.
+The proxy module allows PowerShell to detect that the module was loaded using Windows PowerShell Compatibility functionality.

 Once the session is created, it can be used for operations that don't work